Galina Slesareva. Source: Personal archive

 Her male colleagues today appreciate Galina's professional qualities but, at the beginning of her career, she had to deal with blatant male chauvinism.

 Over the years, she has defused thousands of explosives.
-Galina is always at the ready, because she can be called for work at any moment.
+Galina is always at the

 "The calls are different," she says.
 "There are very scary and unpredictable situations.
 But the understanding of fear comes only after the job is done. "